Clarity logoClarity logoClarity

 A rug pull is a type of crypto scam where developers create a token, build hype to attract buyers, then drain the liquidity or dump their holdings; leaving investors with worthless tokens.
 The name comes from the phrase "pulling the rug out from under someone."
 One moment you're standing on solid ground; the next, you're on the floor.

 Rug pulls are the most common form of fraud in decentralized crypto markets.
 Unlike centralized exchanges where listings go through vetting processes, anyone can create a token on a decentralized exchange in minutes.
 There's no SEC filing, no prospectus, no background check.
-That permissionless nature is what makes DeFi powerful; and what makes it a playground for scammers.
+That permissionless nature is what makes DeFi useful, and what makes it a playground for scammers.

 The total losses from rug pulls since DeFi's emergence run into the billions.
 And those are just the ones large enough to make headlines.
 Countless small rug pulls happen daily, each stealing thousands or tens of thousands from unsuspecting buyers.